j4c3/IPLiveTile/README.md

 <p>I wanted to explore using a splitview menu and MVVM.</p>

 ## To Do
-- Display more information when selecting an item in the list
+- Display more information when selecting an item in the IP List